Font Size:

 Where is Your Septic Tank?

 In order to maintain your system, the tank needs to be accessible for pumping and the drain field should be protected.
 Locating your system is not always an easy task.
-If you do not already have one, you can request a copy of your septic tank system permit at the Records Request page.
+Property owners or their agents can contact the local health department to request septic tank information.
+Agents include, but are not limited to, attorneys, real estate agents, septic tank repair companies, or developers.
+If the requester is not the owner or agent, a request for a copy of a septic tank system permit can be made through the Records Request page.
 The completed permit (also called The Approval for Use) will have a diagram of the actual system installation and include other information about your system.
 You can also sketch your septic system layout using your Homeowner’s Guide and Record Folder that is provided by the county health department.

 For information on maintaining your septic tank system, visit Septic Tank Maintenance.
 Also see: Can I Live on This Lot?